Cate Frazier-Neely, Master Voice Teacher

 Post-graduate credits in Classical and Contemporary Vocal Pedagogy

 I’ve experienced a severe health history as an adult.
 There weren’t “cracks,” so much as full blown Earthquakes over a 28-year period, that let the light in.
+In spite of this, I was blessed to have a credible career as a singer for many years, along with a vital private singing studio and institution affiliations.

-As a result, I’ve studied the human body, psyche and singing for a long time.
+But as a result, I’ve studied the human body, psyche and singing for a long time.
 I needed to do so for my own singing and the thousands of singers who have come to me over many years.

 I’ve personally experienced the wonder and joy of the neuroplasticity of the brain for deep healing and vibrant singing.
 I understand, viscerally, that we are electric beings made up of sound waves that can be tuned, with guidance from heart-centered experts.